clubajax/base-component/README.md

 A dynamic callback is generated and can be used if an operation needs to occur on an attribute or property change.
 When `foo` changes. `onFoo` is fired, passing the value.

+**Because a majority of the time, properties are used to change the DOM, the dynamic callback is fired using onDomReady.**

 If there is a `return` in the callback, that will become the new property - with the caveat that it breaks the sync between the attribute and the property.
 Note this only works with `props`, not with `bools`.
 ```jsx harmony